arenac/oh-my-zsh/README.md

 ```

 * Install [zplugin](https://github.com/zdharma/zplugin#installation)
-* After zplugin installation, the .zshrc file should have this lines added automatically
+* After zplugin installation, the .zshrc file should have this lines added automatically in the end

 ```
 ### Added by Zplugin's installer